chhantyal/flask-docker/README.md

 In few steps, you can run on local, your colleague's local, AWS, Azure, anywhere.
 See `Dockerfile`

-Docker Container -> Azure Container Registry -> Destination
+Docker Container -> Container Registry -> Cloud

 First build container:
 * `docker build . -t flask-docker:0.1`